Particular/docs.particular.net/nservicebus/concept-overview.md

 ### [Handler](/nservicebus/handlers/)

-A Message Handler (or simply Handler) is a piece of code that processes a message of a given type.
+A Message Handler (sometimes referred as a "Handler") is a piece of code that processes a message of a given type.
 Message handlers are stateless.

 ### [Saga](/nservicebus/sagas/)